 The museum is approximately 600 square meters and includes a large new extension with changing exhibitions.
 The permanent collection is primarily of works collected by Svend and Helene Junge Pedersen.
-The permanent exhibition includes an extensive collection of historic art, including works by Emanuel A. Pedersen (1894-1948), Harald Moltke (1871-1960) and Christine Deichmann (1869-1945).
-The museum also exhibits a collection of more recent art from artists such as Miki Jacobsen (1965), Buuti Pedersen (1955), Naja Rosing Asvid (1966) and Anne-Birthe Hove (1951-2012).
-Additionally the museum exhibits a great collection of carvings in soapstone, bone, wood, and tooth from all around Greenland.
+The permanent exhibition includes an extensive collection of historic art, including works by Christine Deichmann (1869-1945), J.E.C.
+Rasmussen (1841-1893), Harald Moltke (1871-1960) and Emanuel A. Pedersen (1894-1948).
+The museum also exhibits a collection of more recent art from artists such as Simon Kristoffersen (1933-1990), Miki Jacobsen (b.
+1965), Buuti Pedersen (b.
+1955), Hans Lynge (1906-1988), Anne-Birthe Hove (1951-2012) and Pia Arke (1958-2007).
+Additionally the museum exhibits a great collection of carvings in soapstone, bone, wood, and ivory from all around Greenland.